Start9Labs/documentation/site/source/user-manual/upgrade-hardware/upgrade-pro.rst

 Migrating From Embassy One to Embassy Pro (NASPi)
 =================================================

 This is for Embassy One users upgrading from a NASP (pictured below).
-If you're using a Samsung T5/T7 please jump :ref:`below <upgrade-hardware/upgrade-pro/Samsung T5/T7/alternative drives>`.
+If you're using a Samsung T5/T7 please jump :ref:`below <samsung-drives>`.

     .. figure:: /_static/images/hardware-pics/embassy-one.png
         :width: 60%